gabrielmcg/vp-netlify-test/playbooks/backup-restore-playbooks.md

 # Backup and restore playbooks

-Best practices and procedures are described in the section [\#](#).
+Best practices and procedures are described in the section `Backup and restore`.
 The following playbooks are used to perform backups:

 -   `playbooks/backup_swarm.yml` is used to back up the swarm data
 -   `playbooks/backup_ucp.yml` is used to back up UCP